Mazdoor: Plot

-The son of Mr. Sinha (Suresh Oberoi) changes everything in order to maximize profits.
+The son of Mr. Sinha changes everything in order to maximize profits.
 This brings him into conflict with his employees including Dinanath Saxena.
 When Dinanath openly confronts Hiralal in a public meeting, Hiralal wants him to tender a written apology, but Dinanath instead resigns and decides to open his very own mill with the help of a struggling Engineer, Ashok Mathur.
 They do eventually succeed, go into production, hire employees, and soon earn a good reputation.
 Dinanath gets his daughter, Meena, married to Ashok, who becomes a ghar jamai, much to the chagrin of Smita, the daughter of multi-millionaire Kundanlal Batra, who had expected Ashok to marry her.
 She soon concocts a scheme to bring discord in the Mathur family, and also ensure Ashok's ruin.